How much will the new building cost?

 We believe in the power of prayer and are trusting in our faithful and generous God to provide the balance of the funding we need.
 Please join with us in praying that God will supply all our needs not just for funding but also for wisdom and guidance as we take the project forward.

 Much of the money paid into our Development Fund so far is from donations from church members and friends of the church – and our generous God has surprised us with gifts from unexpected sources.
 All gifts – however small – are very much appreciated, and all funds received will be spent with care.
-If you would like to make a donation please click here.

 Development Fund bank account details